Tolbat/JagdoomE/README.md

 JP_# - toggles weapons <
 ```
 ```
-HUD -  now displays Equipped weapons only unless in melee mode - shows weapons owned - in case player is stoned and cant remember what weapons they have
+Tolbat HUD -  Now displays Equipped weapons only unless in melee mode - shows weapons owned - in case player is stoned and cant remember what weapons they have :)

 ```